wix-incubator/react-native-crash-course/docs/App.Remx.md

 }
 ```

 > Normally, a Javascript array's contents is modified using mutative functions like push, unshift, and splice.
-In our case, react-native FlatList is a pure component so we can’t mutate the state directly.
+In our case, react-native FlatList(Which we are going to use) is a pure component so we can’t mutate the state directly.
 Here is a good link to learn more about [Immutable Update Patterns](https://redux.js.org/recipes/structuringreducers/immutableupdatepatterns).
-Another option will be to use [FlatList](http://extraData) extraData prop.
+Another option will be to use [FlatList](https://facebook.github.io/react-native/docs/flatlist#extradata) extraData prop.

 Add your new action in `posts.actions.js`: